Sunday 11st Feb 2018

 Now, there are actually a couple of different types of invoice finance, and the one you choose will depend on your circumstances (it’s never a bad idea to consult an advisor before you make a decision or simply pick up the phone and give us a call).

-- Invoice Factoring is perhaps the most attractive option to startups.
+Invoice Factoring perhaps the most attractive option to start-ups.
 This is because collections are handled by the finance provider.
-We’ve found in the past that many of the smaller businesses we’ve worked with, and startups in particular, have found that they like the fact that they don’t have to worry about collecting unpaid invoices from clients.
+We’ve found in the past that many of the smaller businesses we’ve worked with, and start-ups in particular, have found that they like the fact that they don’t have to worry about collecting unpaid invoices from clients.